Sign Up For Our

 Ballet – A dance consisting of classical steps and ballet technique.

 Character – A dance in which an easily recognizable character is portrayed throughout.
-You may incorporate any form of dance, including acrobatics tricks, but not more than 50% of the dance may be acrobatics.
+You may incorporate any form of dance, including acrobatics tricks or tumbling passes, but not more than 50% of the dance may be acrobatics.

 Clogging – A dance performed in clogging shoes using clogging technique.